"Abraham Lincoln A - Z"

 - During the unit on Abraham Lincoln, the teacher will read and share an ABC book with the class.
 She will discuss the activity that they will be doing at the end of the unit.
 Each student will be using what they have learned or researched to make an ABC book about Lincoln.

-- In the Media Center, students will analyze a variety of ABC books noting their design, content and format.
+- In the Media Center, students will analyze a variety of ABC books noting their design,

 - The teacher and Media Coordinator will guide students in a discussion about what they discovered in the books and how their own book could be arranged.